kevinferg/msm-md-mc/README.md

 Provides functionality for running MD simulations, complete with multiple thermodynamic ensembles, user-definable potentials, material property logging, particle trajectory output, and more.
 MC simulation is also included.
 A more comprehensive list of features is below.

-The units for all quantities are dimensionless "Lennard-Jones" units, each derived in terms of the base units of length, mass, and energy.
-[HOOMD-Blue's documentation](https://hoomd-blue.readthedocs.io/en/stable/units.html) has some examples of this.

 ---

 ## Demonstration
 Simulating 256 particles (argon) at 100K.

+The units for all reported quantities are dimensionless "Lennard-Jones" units, each derived in terms of the base units of length, mass, and energy.
+[HOOMD-Blue's documentation](https://hoomd-blue.readthedocs.io/en/stable/units.html) has some examples of this.

 ### Molecular Dynamics
 MD simulations output a trajectory animation file and a log of material properties.